-Should Carey have proceeded regardless?
+should Carey have proceeded regardless?

-the member declaration and indemnities
+the member declaration and indemnity

-The indemnity sought to confirm that Mr C was aware the investment was high risk, had taken his own advice, and would not hold Carey responsible for any liability resulting from the investment.
+The member declaration signed by Mr S sought to confirm that Mr S was aware the investment was high risk, had taken his own advice, and would not hold Carey responsible for any liability resulting from the investment.

 The main point to make here is that Carey should never have accepted the business from CL&P, for the reasons given.
-So Mr C should never have got to the point of signing a member declaration, or the indemnities, as the business should not have come about at all.
+So Mr S should never have got to the point of signing the declaration, as the business should not have come about at all.

-In any event, I don't think these documents, in themselves, are sufficient for me to conclude that Carey acted fairly and reasonably in proceeding with Mr C's instructions.
+In any event, I don't think these documents, in themselves, are sufficient for me to conclude that Carey acted fairly and reasonably in proceeding with Mr S's instructions.